paulstatezny/book-notes/better_than_before_gretchen_rubin.md

 ### The Strategy of Pairing

 - "In the Strategy of Pairing, I couple two activities, one that I need or want to do, and one that I don't particularly want to do, to get myself to accomplish them both."
+- Example: "When I walk from one room to another at home, I carry something with me.
+I don't put it away, necessarily, I just move it closer to its destination...
+Things get put away much more easily, without a lot of special effort"

 ## Author's "Secrets of Adulthood"